-Straw Hypocrite: For a man of the Church, Frollo is demeaning to his underlings, insulting to the citizens of Paris, boasts about his faith and righteousness, repeatedly denies that feeling lust for Esmeralda is his fault, denies that it's his fault that Quasimodo's mother died (he kicked her in the head hard) and says that he'll find Esmeralda "If I have to burn down all of Paris!" and fully intends to violate the vows of chastity that he's undoubtedly taken in order to have sex with Esmeralda.
+Straw Hypocrite: For a man who claims to be of god, Frollo is demeaning to his underlings, isn't really part of the church, insulting to the citizens of Paris, boasts about his faith and righteousness, repeatedly denies that feeling lust for Esmeralda is his fault, denies that it's his fault that Quasimodo's mother died (he kicked her in the head hard) and says that he'll find Esmeralda "If I have to burn down all of Paris!" and fully intends to violate the vows of chastity that he's implied to have taken in order to have sex with Esmeralda.
 He also shows complete disregard for Church authority when he tosses the Archdeacon down a flight of stairs for trying to stop him from reaching Quasimodo.

 Suddenly Shouting: "Isn't this [figure] new?
 It's awfully good.
 It looks very much like the gypsy girl.
 I know you helped her ESCAPE!"

 Tautological Templar: As far as he's concerned, he's God's favourite person on earth and so anything he does, no matter how horrible it is, is justified by default.